 When an individual is pulled over and given a field sobriety or chemical test to determine their sobriety, they are often overwhelmed with feelings of panic and fear.
 DWI (commonly referred to as “DUI”) is a serious crime that carries the stigma of being one of the most aggressively punished offenses in the Texas Judicial System.
 For individuals facing these charges, acquiring the legal representation of a knowledgeable defense attorney in Travis County is of extreme importance.

-First DWI Arrest Lawyer in Austin TX
+First DWI Offense Defense Attorney in Austin, TX

 If you have been arrested for driving while intoxicated for the first time, it is understandable for you to be extremely concerned with your future.
 The best way to ease those concerns is to hire a qualified Texas DUI lawyer who can fight for you.